strawstack/TileMapCreator/README.md

 # How to Use

 Use this tool online [here](https://strawstack.github.io/TileMapCreator/) or simply download [creator.html](https://github.com/strawstack/TileMapCreator/blob/master/creator.html) and open it in any browser anywhere!
-See `documentation` below.
+See `Documentation` section below for controls.

 # Screenshot